SuryaTanukuT/FullStackInterviewPrep/React/Context API/Context_with_Custom_Hooks.md

 - **Compatibility**: Built using **standard React hooks**; no polyfill required.
 - **Best Practice**: Document the custom hook usage to improve collaboration and understanding across the team.

----

-✅ Let me know if you’d like all 4 sections bundled into one `.md` file or displayed in a combined document right here.